Volkswagen's seventh-generation Golf Estate is a very complete compact load-lugger. Jonathan Crouch reports.

 Cost of Ownership

 The Golf Estate has never been one of the brighter stars in the Volkswagen firmament.
 It was always too small, too overshadowed by the hatch or too dowdy to really appeal.
-While this Mk 7 version isn't about to outshine the hatchback version, it at least addresses these other two issues reasonably well.
+While this improved Mk 7 version isn't about to outshine the hatchback version, it at least addresses these other two issues reasonably well.
 It's usefully spacious and the styling is agreeably sleek.
 The rest of the news is good too.
-Less weight and more space is always a good combination and a number of efficiency measures mean that estate buyers who would have automatically looked to diesel engines should also now consider powerplants like the ingenious 1.4 TSI with Active Cylinder Technology.
+The improvements in equipment and media connectivity are welcome and a number of efficiency measures mean that estate buyers who would have automatically looked to diesel engines should also now consider powerplants like the ingenious 1.5 TSI Evo unit with Active Cylinder Technology.
 Small estates will never be big sellers but, as Volkswagen has demonstrated, if a job's worth doing, it's worth doing well.